FazioNico/ipfs-upload-button/README.md

 ## Publish

-- Run `nx publish ipfs-upload-button` to build and publish the project to NPM registry.
+- Run `npm run publish` to build and publish the project to NPM registry.

 ## Architecture overview